 # PyThea: A software package to reconstruct the 3D structure of CMEs and shock waves

 _PyThea_ is an open-source software package that can be used to reconstruct the 3D structure of Coronal Mass Ejections (CMEs) and shock waves and determine their kinematics using remote-sensing observations.
 The tool implements the Graduated Cylindrical Shell (GCS) model that can be used to reconstruct CMEs and two geometrical models, namely a spheroid and ellipsoid model to reconstruct shock waves.
-It also implements remote-sensing observations from multiple viewpoints such as the Solar and Heliospheric Observatory (SoHO) and Solar Terrestrial Relations Observatory (STEREO).
+It also implements remote-sensing observations from multiple viewpoints such as the Solar and Heliospheric Observatory (SoHO), Solar Terrestrial Relations Observatory (STEREO), and Parker Solar Probe.

 We recommend, creating a virtual environment for _PyThea_ and installing the package from PyPI using ```pip```.